Short-time Fourier Transform-based Signal Recovery for Modulo Analog-to-Digital Converters: System Model and Reconstruction Algorithm

 where $z[n] = f_{\lambda'}[n] - f[n]\in 2\lambda'\mathbb{Z}$ is the residual samples due to the folding operation and $\epsilon[n] = \mathcal{Q}_b(f_{\lambda'}[n] + d[n]) - f_{\lambda'}[n]$ is the quantization noise sequence.

-In addition to $f_{\lambda'}(t)$, the modulo operator also generates a signal $c(t)$ according to Figure \ref{fig:modulo_operator}.
+In addition to $f_{\lambda'}(t)$, the modulo operator also generates a signal $c(t)$ as shown in Figure \ref{fig:modulo_operator}.
 This signal is a finite rate of innovation (FRI) signal and can be expressed as

 where $\tau_k$ is the location of the level crossings, $g_1(t)$ is the pulse shape of the trigger signals, $g_2(t)$ is the sampling kernel, and $g(t) = (g_2\ast g_1)(t)$.
 To simplify the analysis, $g(t)$ is assumed to be a rectangular pulse with width $T_{s}$ and unity amplitude.
 The signal $c(t)$ is sampled at rate $\omega_s$ and then fed to a 1-bit comparator to produce $c[n]$.
-In essence, $c[n]$ provides information if the signal crossed either $+\lambda'$ or $-\lambda'$ in the interval $(nT_{\mathrm{s}},(n+1)T_{\mathrm{s}}]$.
-We note that even though our modulo ADC generates two channel streams, our setup is different from the multichannel modulo sampling structures presented in \cite{Gan:2020,Gong:2021,Shtendel:2024}.
+In essence, $c[n]$ provides information on whether the signal crosses either $+\lambda'$ or $-\lambda'$ in the interval $(nT_{\mathrm{s}},(n+1)T_{\mathrm{s}}]$.
+We note that even though our modulo ADC generates two channel streams, our setup is different from the multi-channel modulo sampling structures presented in \cite{Gan:2020,Gong:2021,Shtendel:2024}.
 The multiple channels in \cite{Gan:2020, Gong:2021,Shtendel:2024} use different modulo thresholds to process the same signal, thereby generating two multi-bit modulo ADC output sample streams.
 In contrast, our second stream only indicates the position of the folding instances in the first stream.
-The information carried by this second stream can be represented by a single bit per sample.
+The information carried by this second stream can be represented as a single bit per sample.